Polish People's Republic: Architecture

 Following the Polish October in 1956, the concept of socialist realism was condemned.
 It was then that modernist architecture was promoted globally, with simplistic designs made of glass, steel and concrete.
 Due to previous extravagances, the idea of functionalism (serving for a purpose) was encouraged by Władysław Gomułka.
 Prefabrication was seen as a way to construct tower blocks or plattenbau in an efficient and orderly manner.
 A great influence on this type of architecture was Swiss-French architect and designer Le Corbusier.
 Mass-prefabricated multi-family residential apartment blocks began to appear in Poland in the 1960s and their construction continued until the early 1990s, although the first examples of multi-dwelling units in Poland date back to the 1920s.
-The aim was to quickly urbanize rural areas, create space between individual blocks for green spaces and resettle people from densely populated poorer districts to increase living conditions.
+The aim was to quickly urbanise rural areas, create space between individual blocks for green spaces and resettle people from densely populated, poorer districts to increase living conditions.
 The apartment blocks in Poland, commonly known as bloki, were built on East German and Czechoslovak standards, alongside department stores, pavilions and public spaces.
 As of 2017, 44% of Poles reside in blocks built between the 1960s and 1980s.

 Some groundbreaking architectural achievements were made during the People's Republic, most notably the reconstruction of Warsaw with its historical Old Town and the completion of Warszawa Centralna railway station in the 1970s under Edward Gierek's personal patronage.
 It was the most modern railway station building in that part of Europe when completed and was equipped with automatic glass doors and escalators, an unlikely sight in communist countries.
 Another example of pure late modernism was the Smyk Department Store, constructed in 1952 when socialist realism was still in effect; it was criticized for its appearance as it resembled the styles and motifs of the pre-war capitalist Second Polish Republic.